 - Will these scores integrate research uncovering the specific adversity that teens in affluent families face?

 We are only beginning to learn about the Environmental Context Dashboard, how this metric will be calculated and evaluated, and what impact the addition of adversity scores will have on the greater college admissions landscape.
-As these original questions, new ones will surely arise.
+As these original questions are answered, new ones will surely arise.
 With hope, though, this process—and the authentic commitment of all the stakeholders involved—will lead to greater inclusion, opportunity, and success for students at every level of society.